-Building a conversational chatbot is a long process, which needs innovation at every step.
+Developing a conversational chatbot is a long process, one that requires innovation at every step.
 The first and the most important decision to be made is how the bot will process the inputs and produce the reply.
 Most systems today used rule-based or retrieval-based methods.
 Other areas of research are grounded learning and interactive learning.

 The chatbots are trained using a set of rules that automatically convert the input into a predefined output or action.
 It is a simple system, but highly dependent on keywords.

-In this system, the bot on receiving the input locates the best response from a database and displays it.
-It requires a high level of data pre-processing.
-This system is difficult to personalize and scale.
+With this system, the bot receiving the input locates the best response from a database and displays it.
+It requires a high level of data pre-processing and is difficult to personalize and scale.

-As the demand for chatbots is increasing, more innovation is demanded.
+As the demand for chatbots increases, more innovation is being demanded.
 The limitations of the above-mentioned systems are overcome by this one.
-The bot is trained using a large amount of chatbot training data.
-Generative systems are trained end-to-end instead of step-by-step.
-The system remains scalable in the long run.
+Here, the bot is trained using a large amount of chatbot training data.
+Generative systems are trained end-to-end instead of step-by-step and the system remains scalable in the long run.

-All advanced chatbots like Alexa have been built with ensemble methods, which are a mixture of all the three approaches.
-They use different approaches for different activities.
-These methods still need a lot of work.
+All advanced chatbots, like Alexa, have been built with ensemble methods that are a mixture of all the three approaches.
+They use different approaches for different activities, but these methods still need a lot of work.

 - Grounded learning

-Most human knowledge isn’t in the form of structured datasets and is present in the form of text and images.
+Most human knowledge isn’t in the form of structured datasets and is instead presented in the form of text and images.
 Grounded learning involves knowledge that is based on real-world conversations.

 A chatbot converts raw data into a conversation.
 This raw data is unstructured.
 For example, consider a customer service chatbot.
-The chatbot needs to have a rough base of what questions people might ask and the answers to those questions.
-For this, it retrieves data from emails, databases or transcripts.
+The chatbot needs to have a rough basis of what questions people might ask as well as the answers to those questions.
+For this, it retrieves data from emails, databases, or transcripts.
 This is the training data.

 The Importance of High-Quality Chatbot Training Data

-Most of the chatbots today don’t work properly because they either have no training or use little data.
-The implementation of machine learning technology to train the bot is what differentiates a good chatbot from the rest.
+Most of the chatbots today don’t work properly because they either have no training or use very little data.
+The implementation of machine-learning technology to train the bot is what differentiates a good chatbot from the rest.

 - Warm-up training